-In addition to the static routing table, LANCOM Systems routers also have a dynamic routing table containing up to 128 entries.
+In addition to the static routing table, LANCOM Systems routers also have a dynamic routing table.
 Unlike the static table, you do not fill this out yourself, but leave it to be dealt with by the router itself.
 It uses the Routing Information Protocol (RIP) for this purpose.
 All devices that support RIP use this protocol to exchange information on the available routes.